Law and Sociology (LLB)

 The Law and Sociology programme is taught in collaboration with the School of Social Sciences, which is an established centre for teaching and researching Sociology.

 We are committed to developing your employability, with our dedicated Careers Consultant on hand two days a week in the Law building.
-We offer a wide range of extra-curricular activities, some unique to this university, which equip our students with a competitive edge over other law graduates.
+We offer a wide range of extra-curricular activities, some unique to Cardiff University, which equip our students with a competitive edge over other law graduates.

-Pro Bono Scheme*
+Pro Bono Schemes

 We work in partnership with lawyers, charities and voluntary organisations to give our students the opportunity to practise and extend their skills.

-Both initiatives have won prestigious national awards and help by assisting members of the community and vulnerable groups with matters for which there is in reality no legal aid.
+Both initiatives have won or been shortlisted for prestigious national awards and help by assisting members of the community and vulnerable groups with matters for which there is in reality no legal aid.
 You can also apply for a place on our scheme with the Welsh Rugby Union, where we advise amateur rugby clubs on legal issues.

 |Accreditations||Solicitors Regulation Authority (SRA)|

 |Typical places available||The school typically has 550 places available|

-|Typical A level offer||AAA-AAB or AABB-ABBBThere are no specific subject requirements.
+|Typical A level offer||A-level grades AAA-AAB or AABB-ABBB.
+There are no specific subject requirements.
 It is not necessary to have A-level Law and we do not require students to sit the LNAT test.
 However, A-levels must include a minimum of two traditional academic subjects.
 Please see our admissions and selection pages for more information.
 General Studies is not accepted.|

-|Typical International Baccalaureate offer||34 points, including 6, 6,5 at higher level.|
+|Typical International Baccalaureate offer||35 points, including 6, 6, and 5 at higher level.|

-|Other qualifications||Applications from those offering alternative qualifications are welcome.
+|Other requirements||Applications from those offering alternative qualifications are welcome.
 Specific admissions and selection criteria for this degree programme can be found online.|

 Modules offered by the School of Social Sciences draw upon a wide range of qualitative, observational, statistical, historical and comparative data and methods to investigate the nature of human social life.